As the leading law firm in Belize, Glenn. D. Godfrey & Co. LLP, is well placed to help you with wills, probate, and succession matters.

 Our law firm was founded in 1979 by Glenn D. Godfrey, a former Attorney General, Minister of Tourism and Environment and Member of the Belize National Assembly, who has more than thirty years of experience in the legal, political and international business community in Belize.
 We represent some of the largest domestic and global corporations doing business in and from within Belize.

-Glenn is a leading probate lawyer in Belize.
-His team of probate attorneys focus on issues associated with wills, disputes and the process of distributing a deceased person's property in Belize.
-We invite you to contact us for a free consultation if would like assistance with your Belize probate matters.
+Glenn is advising many of the depositors of Atlantic International Bank.
+We welcome you to contact us for a free consultation if your bank account has been frozen and you would like to recover your money.
 Send us an email using the form below, and we will reply within 24-hrs.